-Learn more in our blog on Generative AI in accounting: top ways businesses leverage large language models with case studies.
+Learn more in our blog on Generative AI in accounting: top ways businesses leverage large language models.

 Provenance and citation: every output traces to a source document; RAG against your own store beats general training data for auditable answers.